 Full details on how to make this fried chicken burger recipe are in the recipe card below, but here are the basics:

-- Cut the chicken breast lengthwise into two pieces.
+Cut the chicken breast in half lengthwise so you have two equal pieces (one for each chicken burger).
 Don’t worry if the cut is not perfect.
 The flour coating will cover that!
 Perfect is overrated anyway!

 - Place the chicken into the buttermilk mixture.
-Place in the fridge for an hour.
+Place in the refrigerator for an hour.

 - After an hour, remove the chicken from the buttermilk.